StephaneTy-Pro/awesome-list/README.md

 	- [Carnac] (http://code52.org/carnac) - This wonderfull tool show the hotkey's you're pressing as you press them, showing up as a little overlays in the corner (i use it to prepare my autoit automate)
 	- [Mouse Without Borders] (www.microsoft.com/en-us/download/details.aspx?id=35460) - Like Synergy but not cross plateform.
 It allow you to have one keyboard and one mouse for all your computers fleet.
 	- [httpie] (http://github.com/jkbrzt/httpie) Curl succesor ?
+	-
+- Editor
+	- [MarkdownEditor] (http://georgeosddev.github.io/markdown-edit/) Online markdown editor which is fast, and have a dual panel with preview.
+Must have !
 - Text-expander
 	- [PhraseExpress]
 - Text-transform.